 16. Get Ready to Eat Late

-Paris is not as late as Spain nor as Italy, but don’t try to sit down to dinner prior to 7 pm.
-Any self-respecting Parisian restaurant will not open prior to 7 pm.
+In Paris, people don’t eat as late as in Spain or Italy but don’t try to sit down to dinner before 7 pm.
+Any self-respecting Parisian restaurant will not open before 7 pm.

-That said, if you can’t wait til then, you may find a decent cafe or bistro with continuous service that will still be a great option.
+That said, if you can’t wait til then, you may find a decent café or bistro with continuous service that will still be a great option.
 Check out the best cafés in Paris for some inspiration.

 Paris is cold for most months of the year.
 Unless you plan on buying something when you arrive, it doesn’t hurt to bring some warmer evening clothes in case of cool weather.